oracle/node-oracledb/doc/api.md

 });
 ```

-Once you have set Oracle environment variables required by your application,
+Once you have set optional Oracle environment variables required by your
-such as `ORA_SDTZ` or `TNS_ADMIN`, you can start your application.
+application, such as `ORA_SDTZ` or `TNS_ADMIN`, you can start your application.

 If you need to create a new database schema so you do not login as the privileged
 ADMIN user, refer to the relevant Oracle Cloud documentation, for example see